 Alternately, if we needed to spend more than $150 for a big car repair this month, we would move money from our sinking fund into our checking, and this also is automatically tracked on Mint.

 Our plan is to create a new linked savings account to hold our sinking fund which will be separate from the savings account we already have.
-This may seem like a small shift, but it is something that will give us both a lot more financial peace as we prepare for 2015.
+This may seem like a small shift, but it is something that will give us both a lot more financial peace.

 Update: We have now created our separate account for our sinking funds, and I’m using a spreadsheet to track how much needs to be moved in or out of the account each month.
 It’s working beautifully and has added so much peace of mind to our budgeting!